lbonanomi/gRist/README.md

 * Flag duplicated gists.

-## Whats the point?
+## What's the point?
 GitHub already offers a list of all your gists and there are clients for phones.

 GitHub absolutely offers a list of gists in their web interface, but the author finds the 30-gists-per-page limit frustrating in the face of his 500+ gist collection and no mobile client offers a table of contents.